oguzhanakan0/aciksecim/README.md

-# aciksecim
+# acik-secim.com
-aciksecim.com is an open-sourced election verification site for Turkey Elections 2023.
+acik-secim.com is an open-source election verification site for Turkey Elections 2023.